tischsoic/alvis-web-editor/README.md

 Default user, which is insertred into database during creation is:
 - email: admin@agh.edu.pl
-- password: admin (if you change salt for SHA-512 algorithm it will stop woriking) Now the app should be available at: http://localhost:3001/client/ (**remember about slash on the end**)
+- password: admin (if you change salt for SHA-512 algorithm it will stop woriking) Now the app should be available at: http://localhost:3001/client/ (**remember about slash at the end**)

-TO DO:
-- do we need to call "git submodule init" ???